gabemule/git-aliases/docs/improvements/README.md

    - Version tracking
    - Release management

-Note: Some previously planned improvements (sync, rollback, and cherry-pick commands) have been implemented and are now part of the main ChronoGit functionality.
+Note: Several previously planned improvements (sync, rollback, cherry-pick, workspace, and mergetool integration commands) have been implemented and are now part of the main ChronoGit functionality.
 Refer to the main documentation for information on these commands.